 Canadian Apprenticeship Service

 Canadian Apprenticeship Service (CAS) is a new initiative where Small and Medium-sized Enterprises (SMEs) with less than 500 employees may be eligible to receive funding for hiring new, first-year apprentices in Red Seal trades in the construction and industrial/manufacturing sectors.
 Additional supports will be provided to participating employers to create safe, healthy, and inclusive workplaces.
-Canadian Apprenticeship Service is funded by Employment and Social Development Canada.
+Funded in part by the Government of Canada's Apprenticeship Services Program.

 The following 39 construction and manufacturing Red Seal trades are eligible for the funding incentive under Canadian Apprenticeship Service: